-The legal question under the Clean Water Act of the connection between surface hazardous waste discharges and resultant liability of contamination of public water systems has been answered in US Federal Court.100 The polluter is liable!
+The legal question under the Clean Water Act of the connection between surface hazardous waste discharges and resultant liability of contamination of public water systems has been answered in US Federal Court.
+The polluter is liable!
 Despite this court ruling EPA and State of Idaho regulators fail to indict INL for major discharge violations.
-The Test Reactor Area extensive use of unlined percolation ponds to dump radioactive and chemical liquid wastes
+The Test Reactor Area extensive use of unlined percolation ponds to dump radioactive and chemical liquid wastes is cited here only as an example of the INL site-wide use of this misguided practice.
+This deadly pollution will eventually migrate to the Snake River Aquifer.
+The Congressional Office of Technology Assessments states:

-99 Science for Democratic Action, March 2004, citing USDOE "Technology to Mitigate Effects of Technetium under Tank Closure Conditions," SR00-2051, November 2001.
+&lt;sup>133 Science for Democratic Action, March 2004, citing USDOE "Technology to Mitigate Effects of Technetium under Tank Closure Conditions," SR00-2051, November 2001.

-100 United States District Court in Idaho Rural Council v.
-J. Bosma, No. CV-99-0581-S-BLW, June 4, 2001 states, "Clean Water Act (CWA) extended Federal jurisdiction over groundwater that is hydro-logically connected to surface waters that are themselves waters of United States".
+&lt;sup>134 United States District Court in Idaho Rural Council v.
+J. Bosma, No. CV-99-0581-S-BLW, June 4, 2001 states, "Clean Water Act (CWA) extended Federal jurisdiction over groundwater that is hydro-logically connected to surface waters that are themselves waters of United States."
 Federal Water Pollution Control Act ss 502(7), as amended, 33 USCA ss 1362(7).
-The ruling further notes in other court rulings that, " Congress intended to regulate 'discharges of pollutants that could affect surface waters of the United States.
-The rationale supporting this conclusion is simple and persuasive: ' since the goal of the CWA is to protect the quality of the surface waters, whether directly or through groundwater, is subject to regulation by the NPDES permit" Washington Wilderness Coalition, 870 F. Supp. at 990. "whether pollution is introduced by a visible, above ground conduit or enters the surface water through the aquifer matters little to the fish, waterfowl, and the recreational uses which are affected by the degradation of our nations rivers and streams."
+The ruling further notes in other court rulings that, "Congress intended to regulate 'discharges of pollutants that could affect surface waters of the United States.
+The rationale supporting this conclusion is simple and persuasive: 'since the goal of the CWA is to protect the quality of the surface waters, whether directly or through groundwater, is subject to regulation by the NPDES permit."
+Washington Wilderness Coalition, 870 F. Supp. at 990.
+"Whether pollution is introduced by a visible, above ground conduit or enters the surface water through the aquifer matters little to the fish, waterfowl, and the recreational uses which are affected by the degradation of our Nations Rivers and streams."